 The spicy ingredient is sesame chili oil which has an intoxicating aroma.
 The little bit of spice it adds, brings the marinade flavor to another level.
 Sesame chili oil can be found in the Asian foods section of most grocery stores.
 There is a pretty good spicy kick in this oil.
 I consider it to be medium spicy, so if you don’t want any heat in your marinade, replace it with plain, toasted sesame oil.

 Rice vinegar is the vinegar of choice in most Asian cooking and adds the tangy element to the marinade.
 If you don’t have rice vinegar, white balsamic or apple cider vinegar will be good substitutes,

 The sweet in this marinade is coconut palm sugar – my favorite sweetener.
 It has a caramel-like flavor and is less processed than most sweeteners.
 Coconut sugar is not made from actual coconuts – it comes from the nectar of the flower on coconut trees.
 I highly recommend trying it.
 Use brown sugar, maple syrup or agave instead if you prefer.

 Finally, a slightly bitter ingredient will round out the flavor profile.
-Onion powder is the perfect fast, easy way to get onion flavor into a sauce or marinade.
+Onion powder (or granulated onion) is the perfect, fast, easy way to get onion flavor into a sauce or marinade.

 How to Marinate Chicken

 Here is the best way to marinate chicken:

-- Place the ingredients in a zip top bag, seal and shake.
+- Place the marinade ingredients in a zip top bag, seal and shake.

-- Place the bag in a bowl and refrigerate at least two hours or as long as 48 hours.
+- Place the bag in a bowl and refrigerate at least 30 minutes or as long as 48 hours.
 If using skin-on chicken, marinate overnight to allow the flavors to absorb under the skin.